kfaraj/support/README.md

 recyclerview library
 --------------------

-This library adds support for the [v7 recyclerview library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-recyclerview) and is designed to be used with Android 3.0 (API level 11) and higher.
+This library is built on top of the [v7 recyclerview library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-recyclerview) and is designed to be used with Android 3.0 (API level 11) and higher.

 It adds support for empty view, item click and choice mode to the following class:
 - [SupportRecyclerView](recyclerview/src/main/java/com/kfaraj/support/widget/SupportRecyclerView.java)